Business

 Key steps:

-• User experience: Invest in a user-friendly interface and ensure a seamless user experience.
+• User experience: (Invest in) a user-friendly interface and a seamless user experience.

-• Customer support: Provide top-notch customer support and quick issue resolution.
+• Customer support: Customer support is of high quality and fast issue resolving.

-• Brand positioning: So, position your brand as a leader in your industry
+• Brand positioning: Oh, make your brand a leader in your industry.

 Key steps:

-• Data collection: Collect customer data on usage, needs, and willingness to pay.
+• Data collection: Gather customer information about what and how they use it and their willingness to pay.

-• Dynamic pricing: Adjust prices for each customer segment, considering their specific needs.
+• Dynamic pricing: Vary the prices of each customer segment based upon their needs.

 Price anchoring SaaS pricing strategy